The scholarship application window will be open July 1, 2023 through January 11, 2024.SEND REMINDER

 For more information on the Air Force ROTC In-College Scholarship Program, check our College Student Scholarship section and contact the detachment at your desired college or university for specific details.

-After completing all Air Force ROTC and academic degree requirements, cadets accept a commission as second lieutenants in the Air Force, appointed by the President of the United States.
+After completing all Air Force ROTC and academic degree requirements, cadets accept a commission as second lieutenants in the Air Force or Space Force, appointed by the President of the United States.
 The length of your initial service commitment depends on your career.
-Most officers have a four-year active-duty service commitment.
-Pilots have a 10-year active-duty service commitment, and both Combat System Officers and Air Battle Managers have a six-year service commitment upon completion of their respective trainings.
+Most officers have a four-year, active-duty service commitment.
+Pilots have a 10-year, active-duty service commitment, and both Combat System Officers and Air Battle Managers have a six-year service commitment upon completion of their respective training.
 Nursing graduates accept a commission in the Air Force Nurse Corps and serve four years on active duty after completing their licensing examination.